NEKR1D/PC-OPTIMIZATION/README.md

 > [!NOTE]
 > - Enabling ```Resizable BAR``` in the BIOS depends on your hardware compatibility, motherboard manufacturer and BIOS version.
 > - You can verify ```Resizable BAR``` is enabled by opening the ```NVIDIA Control Panel``` then ```System Information```, and then look for ```Resizable BAR``` in the list.
 If it says ```Yes```, you’re set.
+> - Some research suggests that setting rBAR size higher such as 4GB, 8GB, 12GB, 16GB [_relative to your available VRAM_] can be taken advantage of by some games as long as VRAM never hits/exceeds max.

 ## NVIDIA - Graphics Card Driver Clean Install
 - Boot Windows in ```Safe Mode```